About Us

 Michael Ramirez

-Retired, Michael’s career in Human Resources spanned 30 years in federal and state government and private industry.
-He was actively involved in and managed several political campaigns at the local, state and federal levels.
-A former Peace Corps Volunteer, Michael has a Bachelor’s degree in Social Work from the University of Texas at Austin, and a Master’s degree in Social Work and Public Administration from the Lyndon Baines Johnson School of Public Affairs, University of Texas.
+Michael’s career in Human Resources spanned 30 years in federal and DC government and private industry.
+Since a teenager, Michael has been actively involved in and managed several political campaigns at the local, state and federal levels.
+A former Peace Corps Volunteer having served two tours of duty in Honduras, Michael has a Bachelor’s degree in Social Work from the University of Texas at Austin, and a Master’s degree in Social Work and Public Administration from the Lyndon Baines Johnson School of Public Affairs, University of Texas.
+Currently, Michael is actively involved with various DC area theatre boards and committees.